Twilight293/app-dev/README.md

 # My Favorite Series: Jujutsu Kaisen

-**Jujutsu Kaisen** is an action-packed anime that blends supernatural battles with deep emotional storytelling.
+**Jujutsu Kaisen** is a anime known for its epic battles and striking visuals, created by Gege Akutami.
+My favorite character is *Satoru Gojo*, the strongest jujutsu sorcerer.

 Gojo the strongest
 The Honored one
-Hollow Technique
+Hollow Technique Purple

 ## Why I Love It
 - Gojo